TERREMEMBER/znbase/docs/content/v1.3/develop/ecosystem-integrations/apache-kafka.md

 showAsideToc: true
 ---

-In this tutorial, we are going to use the [Kafka Connect-based Sink Connector for YugabyteDB](https://github.com/yugabyte/yb-kafka-connector) to store events from Apache Kafka into YugabyteDB using YugabyteDB's [YCQL](../../../api/ycql) API.
+In this tutorial, we are going to use the [Kafka Connect-based Sink Connector for ZNbaseDB](https://github.com/ZNbase/yb-kafka-connector) to store events from Apache Kafka into ZNbaseDB using ZNbaseDB's [YCQL](../../../api/ycql) API.

 ## 1. Start local cluster

-Start a YugabyteDB cluster on your [local machine](../../../quick-start/install/).
-Check that you are able to connect to YugabyteDB using `cqlsh` by doing the following.
+Start a ZNbaseDB cluster on your [local machine](../../../quick-start/install/).
+Check that you are able to connect to ZNbaseDB using `cqlsh` by doing the following.

 ```sh
 $ ./bin/cqlsh localhost